 Leather gloves can protect your hands in many jobs.
 They can provide protection when handling rough or abrasive materials and give you better gripping power.
 They can also protect hands from sharp objects, thorns, and cutting tools.
 Some gloves are especially designed to protect the hands from solvents, petroleum products, and many agricultural chemicals.
 To work best, gloves should fit correctly.
 Overly large gloves can interfere with work or get caught in moving parts, putting your hands in danger.

-Hand protection can also include specific creams applied before work to guard against dermatitis causing grease, paint, chemicals, etc. A good hand lotion can soothe and moisten dry or cracked hands after a job.
+Hand protection can also include specific creams applied before work to guard against dermatitis-causing grease, paint, or chemicals.
+A good hand lotion can soothe and moisten dry or cracked hands after a job.

 Keep hands out of harm’s way

 Recognize the hazards of the job whether working with sharp objects, cutting tools, chemicals, pinch points, or rotating equipment.
 Follow safety procedures, even if you have gotten away with short cuts before.
-Even though a job may have its own hazards, basic safety principles should always be remembered.
+Always remember basic safety principles:

 - Think through each job before you do it, and then work carefully and deliberately.